 - 4. The sign is entirely outside the area of a sidewalk that is between the lines created by extending the edges of any curb ramp across the sidewalk to the property line. - 5.
-The sign is within six inches of the curb (See Figure 10b). - 6.
-The sign does not obstruct a continuous through pedestrian zone of at least six feet in width, except that in center and corridor zones, sandwich board signs which are located on the sidewalk shall be located in such a manner as to leave a pathway at least four feet wide that is free of obstructions.
+The edge of the sign is within six inches of the curb (See Figure 10b).